dusadrian/DDIwR/README.md

 ## Handling missing values

-The problem of the missing values <del>is</del> was a recurrent in R, with various solutions having been implemented in various places.
+The problem of the missing values <del>is</del> was a recurrent one in R, with various solutions having been implemented in various places.
 The base package offers a single (empty, undeclared) type of missing value, the `NA`.